Best Places to Save Money: Secure and Grow Your Savings

 Interest Rates and the Federal Reserve

-In the past, banks and would use high-interest rates and “prizes” to incentivize opening accounts at their establishment.
+In the past, banks would use high-interest rates and “prizes” to incentivize opening accounts at their establishment, appealing to people who were looking for the best places to save money.
 Now, with a surplus, there’s no need for banks to offer this incentive.
-High savings rates are the banks way of broadcasting that they want your money, and they’re willing to offer something in return.
+High savings rates are the bank’s way of broadcasting that they want your money, and they’re willing to offer something in return.
 Now, banks can lower these incentives almost to zero, because they aren’t relying on that money to come in.

 Decline of Customer Service

-A decline in customer service is one of the unfortunate consequences of this low interest rate market.
-Because banks do not need new accounts, they are not incentivising new customers; this also means that there is no incentive for them to provide better customer service.
+One unfortunate consequence of this low-interest-rate market is a decline in customer service.
+Because banks do not need new accounts, they are not incentivising new customers, which also means that there is no incentive for them to provide better customer service.
 Combine that with a high demand for saving and a pandemic, and the issue worsens.
 Lobbies are closed, drive-through lanes are cramped, and phone service is difficult.

 Bank Accounts and Lending

-Under normal circumstances, banks have higher interest rates on savings accounts and money market accounts because they do want your money.
+Under normal circumstances, banks have higher interest rates on savings accounts and money market accounts because they want your money.
 Ultimately, because that’s how they make theirs.
 You see, banks don’t lend their own money to their customers.
-They leverage their customers’ money—YOUR money.
+They leverage their customers’ money – YOUR money.

-For example: If you deposit $100,000 into a savings account, making 0.05%, you’ll earn $50 on that deposit.
-Then, say that bank agrees to loan that same $100,000 to someone else for their mortgage.
+For example, if you deposit $100,000 into a savings account, making 0.05%, you’ll earn $50 on that deposit.
+Then, say that the bank agrees to loan that same $100,000 to someone else for their mortgage.
 If they offer an interest rate of 3%, that’s $3,000 of interest.
 So the bank is making 60 times what they’re paying you in interest.
-In other words, for a $50 dollar investment in your savings account, they’ve made $3,000.
+In other words, for a $50 investment in your savings account, they’ve made $3,000.

-We’re not arguing that the banks shouldn’t make a profit.
-However, we are saying that this is the reason for low interest rate markets—to bolster banks and get money recirculating.
+We’re not arguing that banks shouldn’t make a profit.
+However, we are saying that this is the reason for low interest rate markets – to bolster banks and get money recirculating.

 Yet what if you could store your money elsewhere, earn a better savings rate, and be able to leverage that money in the same way as the banks do?
 Because if the bank can do it, so can you.

-To clarify, life insurance is not a savings account, however, it is the best place to store liquid capital that we have found.
+To clarify, life insurance is not a savings account.
+However, it is the best place to store money in the form of liquid capital that we have found.

 To do what the banks do, you can take a policy loan.
 Rather than liquidating your cash value, you’re using your value as collateral to get a loan from the insurance company.
 When you withdraw money from a savings account or money market fund, you stop the full compounding growth of your money.
 When you take a whole life insurance policy loan, you keep your money in place so it can compound uninterrupted…and you still have money to use.

-One reason Privatized Banking strategies aren’t well-known is because insurance companies are very conservative with how they spend money.
-This says something about the strength of the insurance companies and how they’ve survived every economic downturn.
+One reason Privatized Banking strategies aren’t well-known is that insurance companies are very conservative with their spending.
+This says something about the safety of life insurance companies and how they’ve survived every economic downturn.
 One way these companies cut spending is by limiting their advertisements; instead, they rely on their producers or agents to do the advertising or word-of-mouth ads for them.

 Book A Strategy Call